HistoryThis section has been translated automatically.

 Note(s)This section has been translated automatically.

-- In the meantime, this term has been extended by an increasing number of acquired diseases.
+- This term has since been expanded to include an increasing number of acquired disorders.

-- Such reactions are interpreted asadverse drug reactions(ADRs) that occur as a result of vaccinations (see also AEFI ).
+- Such reactions are interpreted as adverse drug reactions(ADRs) occurring as a result of vaccination (see also AEFI ) .

 LiteratureThis section has been translated automatically.